HOME SEARCH ALL TOPICS

 Order and discipline to run the camp

-The camp was like a giant military camp with rows and rows of bell tents all in alphabetical order, and run - I imagine - with military precision.
-Order and discipline were kept here too, and it was fairly simple to identify which child was which as every orphanage had its own colour or uniform.
+The camp was like a giant military camp with rows and rows of bell tents all in alphabetical order, and run with military precision.
+Order and discipline were kept here too.
+It was fairly simple to identify which child was which as each orphanage had its own colour or uniform.
 Some children were in khaki shirts and shorts but there was every other colour imaginable.

 There were five children to a tent, sleeping feet to the tent pole.
 The tents had wooden floors and we slept with grey blankets over and under us.
-These had to be properly folded next day over the pillows, and arranged around the pole (there was a morning inspection), and the lower walls of the tent rolled up and fastened.
+These had to be properly folded next day over the pillows, and arranged around the pole for the morning inspection.
+Also the lower walls of the tent had to be rolled up and fastened.

 Meals